 Littleton Historical Society is an excellent resource for town history.

-You will find genealogies of Littleton families, titles like Massachusetts Soldiers and Sailors of the Civil War and The Great Migration in our Historical Room.
+You will find genealogies of Littleton families, titles like Massachusetts Soldiers and Sailors of the Civil War and The Great Migration in the Houghton Historical Room.

 A member of the Littleton Historical Society has prepared a database of Littleton families that is available both at the library and the society.